-STEP ONE: Within thirty (30) calendar days of the disputed action or inaction, or the date the employee is made aware of the action or inaction, whichever is late, the union may submit a grievance in writing to the Commissioner of Transportation and Public Facilities.
-The Commissioner of Transportation and Public Facilities or designee shall respond in writing within fifteen (15) working days after receipt of appeal.
+STEP ONE: Within thirty (30) calendar days of the disputed action or inaction, or the date the employee is made aware of the action or inaction, whichever is later, the union IBU-P may submit a grievance in writing to the Commissioner of Transportation and Public Facilities.
+Upon the filing of the grievance The Commissioner of Transportation and Public Facilities or designee shall respond in writing within fifteen (15) working days after receipt of appeal.

-STEP TWO: Failing to settle the grievance at Step One, the appeal may be submitted in writing by the Union to the Commissioner of Administration within fifteen (15) working days after the response from the Commissioner of Transportations and Public Facilities is due or received, whichever is earlier.
+STEP TWO: Failing to settle the grievance at Step One, the appeal may be submitted in writing by the Union IBU-P to the Commissioner of Administration within fifteen (15) working days after the response from the Commissioner of Transportations and Public Facilities is due or received, whichever is earlier.
+Once the appeal is advance at Step Two, and within ten (10) working days of receipt of the appeal, either party may request a meeting to discuss the substance of the dispute.
 The Commissioner of Administration or designee shall respond in writing within twenty (20) working days after receipt of appeal.

-STEP THREE: If a dispute over the correct interpretation or application of this Agreement remains unresolved after being timely processed through the preceding steps, it shall proceed to binding arbitration if the Union so requests within thirty (30) calendar days after the date of the response from the Commissioner of Administration is due or received, whichever is earlier.
+STEP THREE: If a dispute over the correct interpretation or application of this Agreement remains unresolved after being timely processed through the preceding steps, it shall proceed to binding arbitration if the Union IBU-P so requests within thirty (30) calendar days after the date of the response from the Commissioner of Administration is due or received, whichever is earlier.
 Such request shall be made in writing to the Director of Division of Personnel and Labor Relations or designee and shall specify which Rule or Rules are alleged to have been violated and the specific nature of that violation.
+If an arbitrator is not selected and contacted within ninety (90) days of the notification of demand for arbitration made under the terms of this Agreement the grievance will be deemed closed unless the parties mutually agree in writing to extend or to re-open the closed grievance.
+No later than seven (7) working days prior to the scheduled arbitration hearing, the parties shall meet to discuss the arbitration and exchange the following information: